shantguedekelian/Trends-in-Recipes/README.md

 <br>

-The plot shows that the description column is definitely dependent on the number of ingredients column, making it's type of missingness MAR.
+The plot demonstrates a clear dependence between the `description` column and the `n_ingredients` feature, supporting the conclusion that the missingness in description is **Missing At Random (MAR)**.

 # Hypothesis Testing